AlternativeFFFF/Alt-F4/submissions/rplace-2022/rplace-2022.md

 ![Good relations with r/3Dprinting by adopting Benchy into our blueprint](media/first-blueprint-with-benchy.png)

 Soon Benchy was on the belt, and our belt was making it's way around the bottom of our logo...

 TODO had to replace two gears with circuits where Nano really helped!
+This method was used a lot...

+## Double or Nothing!

+At ?? the canvas unexpectedly doubled.
+In our community there were suddenly many voices with where to build our next design, and what that design must be.

+Mr_George built an aliance with Romania, etc.

+DNA attacked our right stronghold from below.
+The Romanian flag agreed to the DNA being drawn on it, but nobody expected the DNA to reach through our belts.

+## Final Thoughts

+The Factorio community performed valiantly during the r/place insident.
+There were many foes around that threatened our well-established area.
+Trolls, rainbows, hordes of amungus, and even a deady void.
+But the community stood strong, and importantly built strong alliances with our neighbours by incorporating them into our master blueprint.
+This allowed us to withstand the test of time, and thus have our monument carved into the halls of time, never to be forgotten.
+Or at least, until the next r/place or amungos inevitably take over.